jcristau/Lima-documentation/source/compilation.rst

 Windows
 ```````
-Visual studio lima project is configured for now to run on Windows XP, It's not optimised for new threading Windows Vista or 7.
-If you want to optimise it, you have to remove on all project the precompilation directive _WIN32_WINNT=0x0502 (mean Windows XP SP2).
+Visual studio lima project is configured up to now to run on Windows XP, It's not optimised for new threading of Windows Vista or 7.
+If you want to optimise, you have to remove on all projects, the precompilation directive _WIN32_WINNT=0x0502 (mean Windows XP SP2).

 *Compilation Steps:*

-* On this platform there not automatic build.
+* On this platform there is not automatic build.
-  You have to build all C/C++ libraries by your how with Visual Studio.
+  You have to build all C/C++ libraries by your own with Visual Studio.
   Visual Studio projects are under :

   - third-party/Processlib/build/msvc/9.0/libprocesslib

   - build/msvc/9.0/LimaCore

-  - camera/NAME_OF_THE_CAMERA/msvc/9.0/LibNAME_OF_THE_CAMERA
+  - camera/*NAME_OF_THE_CAMERA*/msvc/9.0/Lib*NAME_OF_THE_CAMERA*

-  Open them one by one and compile them in that order.
+  Open projects one by one and compile them in that order.

-* Then at least a python script to generate and compile Python Modules ;)
+* Then use the python script called **windowsSipCompilation.py** to configure and compile Python Modules.
-  The script is called **windowsSipCompilation.py**

   - Module configuration: